Owadd/Credit-Risk-Assessment/README.md

 # 🎯 Credit Risk Assessment

-Welcome to the Credit Risk Assessment project! 🎉 This repository is your one-stop-shop for predicting credit risk using the mighty power of the XGBoost classifier (and a few other models we threw in for fun).
+Welcome to the Credit Risk Assessment project! 🎉 This repository is your one-stop-shop for predicting credit risk using the mighty power of the XGBoost classifier (and a few other models I threw in for fun).

 ## 📂 What's Inside?